 What prescription drugs are covered?

-You can use our find a drug tool to see what drugs are available in the plan.
-If you need medications, are they available and affordable under a selected plan?
+You can use our find-a-drug tool to check what drugs are available in the plan.
+If you need medications, you can find out if they are available and affordable under a selected plan.

 What are the maximum out-of-pocket costs?